zaharg141/dishboard/fullstack/task/packages/server/README.md

 ### 4. Create and start the database

-- If this is your first-time setup - run `yarn server db-create`.
+- If this is your first-time setup - run `yarn server db-create` (from the root workspace `fullstack/task`).
 This will create (and overwrite!) a docker container for the database.
 - Otherwise, run the docker container that was created during the first-time setup.

 ### 5. Start the server

-Run `yarn server start` from the root package directoy.
+Run `yarn server start` from the root workspace.

 ## Updating database entities